renaro2021/Soba/README.md

 # Soba

-## PLANNED
+## Planned
 A browser extension to be uploaded in the Chrome and Firefox Extension Store in planned.
+In the meantime, local installation is recommended through the Release page.

+## Installation
+Unpack the .zip file in the Release page and install it in your Chromium-based browser.
+You may need to enable "Developer Mode"